Baptism

 The Importance of Baptism

 Congratulations!
-Whether you are an adult studying for your own Baptism or you are preparing for the Baptism of your child, you take an extremely important step in your and your family’s spiritual life.
+Whether you are an adult studying for your own Baptism or preparing for your child’s baptism, you take an extremely important step in your and your family’s spiritual life.
 Baptism is necessary for salvation.
-Our Lord Jesus Christ instituted Baptism as the means of removing original sin from our souls, of being born again and incorporated into His Mystical Body, and of becoming members of His Church.
-There is nothing else more important for you right now than to ensure that you and your family members are baptized.
+Our Lord Jesus Christ instituted Baptism to remove original sin from our souls, be born again and incorporated into His Mystical Body, and become members of His Church.
+Nothing else is more important for you right now than ensuring that you and your family are baptized.

 What Are the Requirements for Catholic Baptisms?

-Our Lord desires the salvation of all mankind and He established Baptism as the means for our salvation.
+Our Lord desires the salvation of all mankind, and He established Baptism as the means of our salvation.
 As such, it is necessary for salvation.
-To ensure that everyone who desires Baptism understands its importance, there are certain requirements for Baptisms.
+Certain requirements for baptisms ensure that everyone who desires Baptism understands its importance.

 What Are the Requirements for Infant Baptisms?

-Infant baptism is for children from birth until generally their 4th – 7th birthday.
+Infant baptism is for children from birth until age seven.

 The parents must intend to raise the child in the Catholic Faith